LeCAD-PEG/SOLPS-GUI/doc/source/howto/catalyst/index.rst

 #.
 The solution has been implemented with minimal modifications in the
    original simulation codes.

-The results show that implementation of an *in situ* library in the SOLPS code makes scientists work more intuitive and effective.
+The examples show that implementation of an *in situ* library in the SOLPS code makes work more intuitive and effective.
 It allows them to perform an analysis of the simulation data in a straightforward manner using built-in tools in ParaView without any need to write code.
 On the other hand, to the users who are knowledgeable in programming,